 In the germ-fighting game, the No. 1 feud going today is the performance battle between antibacterial and antimicrobial substances.
 These two strong cold and flu fighters deliver instant eradication of the building blocks of colds and influenza.
 The million-dollar question in this rivalry: Who does it better?

 Let’s start by breaking down the primary difference between antibacterial and antimicrobial substances.
 Both act upon different types of microorganisms.
-Let’s start by defining the opponents, as listed by Dictionary.com.
+Let’s start looking at the definitions of each:

-As Difference Between.net notes, “an antibacterial is a chemical that specifically kills bacteria cells.”
+An antibacterial is a chemical that specifically kills bacteria cells.

-Antimicrobial: Destructive to or inhibiting the growth of microorganisms.
+Definition of Antimicrobial: Destroying or inhibiting the growth of microorganisms and especially pathogenic microorganisms.

-As Study.com puts it, an antimicrobial product is “an agent that inhibits the growth of a microorganism or kills such an organism outright.”
+An antimicrobial product is an agent that inhibits the growth of a microorganism or kills such an organism outright.

 Still, both of these proven germ killers deliver championship-caliber results.